rjacobs1969/vending/README.md

 ```
 # Usage

-After running the docker,the API can be found at http://127.0.0.1/api/docs
+After running the docker, the easiest way to use the API is with the Open API web interface located  as http://localhost/api/doc